mirceaulinic/mirceaulinic.github.io/email_list.md

 Starting from January 2018, I will be running a free event-driven network automation and orchestration course.
-You only need to subscribe using the form below, and you'll receive it directly into your inbox.
+You only need to subscribe using the form below, and you'll receive the course directly into your inbox.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">